sgtslaughta/kasm_files/docker-imgs/custom_jammy/README.md

 ### Using the image
 - The first time you use the terminal, you will be prompted to set up Zsh.
 Follow the instructions to set up the Powerlevel10k theme.
+- Enable persistent sessions to retain your settings between sessions.
+- If the persistent storage is enabled, you can usually find it at `/mnt/share/`.